2023 Java roadmap for developers

 Get functional

-The introduction of functional programming into the Java programming language, along with a variety of components that take advantage of the functional programming paradigm, has been the most drastic change to come to the Java programming language in decades.
+The introduction of functional programming into the Java programming language, along with a variety of components that take advantage of the functional programming paradigm, is the most drastic change to come to the Java programming language in decades.

 To get familiar with functional programming, first learn how lambda expressions work in Java.

-Then get familiar with the functional interfaces often used in a lambda expression, including the:
+Then get familiar with the functional interfaces often used in a lambda expression, including the following:

-These interfaces, and derivatives of them, now pepper the entire Java landscape.
-Familiarity with them will make it much easier for you to pick up more advanced Java concepts like Streams.
+These interfaces, and derivatives of them, pepper the entire Java landscape.
+Become familiar with them and you’ll find it much easier to pick up more advanced Java concepts such as Streams.

 Master Streams

-As was mentioned before, much of what a developer does is manipulate collections of data.
+As mentioned earlier, much of what a developer does is manipulate collections of data.
+Also, the introduction of functional programming was a giant change in the Java platform.

-When you combine the two, you get the Java Streams API.
+Combine the two, and you get the Java Streams API.

 Java Streams API